Schluggi/pymap-copy/README.md

 If you know the source mailbox has a lot of small mails use a higher size.
 In the case of lager mails use a lower size to counter timeouts.
 For bad internet connections you also should use a lower sized buffer.

+### Preventing timeouts
+To prevent timeouts, both server (the source and destination) will automatically be set into the IMAP idle mode.
+Most servers can hold this idle mode for 30 minutes.
+The idle mode restarts every 28 minutes (1680 seconds) so there should be no timeout.
+If a timeout occurs nevertheless you can change the restart interval by using `--idle-interval` followed by the desired number of seconds.

 #### Use of source-mailbox argument
 As a further optimization you can target specific mailboxes you want to sync to the destination (versus the default of everything).
 Use `--source-mailbox <NAME>` to only sync that one mailbox.
 The flag can be specified multiple times to